tylim88/Firelord/README.md

 ## 🌻 Object Typing

-the (nested or not)object[] type, document/collection operations work the same as other array, it will not be flatten down due to how firestore work, read [Firestore how to query nested object in array](https://stackoverflow.com/a/52906042/5338829).
+as for (nested or not)object[] type, its document/collection operations work the same as other array, it will not be flatten down due to how firestore work, read [Firestore how to query nested object in array](https://stackoverflow.com/a/52906042/5338829).
 You cannot query(or set, update, etc) object member in array, nested or not, similar rule apply to nested array.

 however, it is very much possible to query and modify object member(nested or not), as long as it is not array, the typing logic works just like other primitive data type in document/collection operation, because this wrapper will flatten all the in object type, nested or not.